-And let’s make sure we assign the pin for the LED to P0[3].
-And then SDA, the data signal, assign that to P6[1] and SCL, the clock, to P6[0].
+Let’s make sure we assign the pin for the LED to P0[3].
+Then SDA, the data signal, assign that to P6[1] and SCL, the clock, to P6[0].

-And on to the Cortex-M4 main application.
+Now on to the Cortex-M4 main application.

 Let’s start the PWM and EZ-I2C components with the simple start API call.

 The EZ-I2C component implements an EEPROM I2C scheme.
-It’s interrupt driven and designed to easily setup an I2C slave in your firmware.
+In this scheme, the first byte written on an I2C write command is an offset location followed by the data to be written starting at that location.
+Reads use the same offset location as the previous write.
+This allows a single I2C slave to have 256 different register locations that can be used to store data.
+You can also use a 2-byte offset which allows 64K locations.
+This scheme is interrupt driven and designed to easily setup an I2C slave in your firmware.

 We’ll initialize a read/write buffer with the set buffer API call and a local variable that we’ll declare called myBuffer.
 Because this variable can be changed by the interrupt service routine I’ll use the volatile flag to let the compiler know not to optimize the variable out.

-In the main loop, we’ll simply use the contents of the variable mybuffer to update the compare value of the PWM using the standard API call that we used in the previous BasicTCPWM project.
+In the main loop, we’ll simply use the contents of the variable myBuffer to update the compare value of the PWM using the standard API call that we used in the previous BasicTCPWM project.

 Then, we’ll put the CPU to sleep and tell it to wait for the next interrupt before waking up.
+Any I2C command from the master will generate an interrupt which will wake up the CPU.

 Now, build, program and test…

-To test this I’ll use Cypress’ bridge control panel tool that comes with PSoC Creator.
+To test this, I’ll use Cypress’ Bridge Control Panel tool that comes with PSoC Creator.
 I’ll open the tool and click on the KitProg entry at the bottom of the screen.
 At the top I’m going to write different compare values to send to the PSoC 6 to change the LED intensity.
-I’ll do this by typing: w, for write, 8, for the address, 0, for the register, and the hex value for the intensity, 0 to 100; and then p, for an I2C stop.
-For example, w 8 0 32 p, sets the PWM at a 50% duty cycle for half intensity.
+I’ll do this by typing: w, for write, 8, for the address, 0, for the register offset, and the hex value for the intensity, 0 to 100; and then p, for an I2C stop.
+For example, w 8 0 32 p, sets the PWM at a 50% duty cycle – because hex 32 is 50 - for half intensity.

 Awesome.

-[Alternate 2-video version]
+One note about the bridge control panel – if you want to re-program the PSoC, you must disconnect from the bridge control panel first.
+Otherwise PSoC Creator will not be able to connect to the KitProg.
+Once you finish reprogramming, just select the KitProg again from the bridge control panel to reconnect.

-Now we that we understand how to implement I2C with PSoC 6, next we’ll add this to our BLE-controlled robotic arm project.
+Now we that we understand how to implement EZ-I2C with PSoC 6, next we’ll add it to our BLE-controlled robotic arm project.

 You can post your comments and questions in our PSoC 6 community or as always you are welcome to email me at alan_hawse@cypress.com or tweet me at @askioexpert with your comments, suggestions, criticisms and questions.